-There are two options for completion of the Ph.D. in Forensic Criminology program.
-Under the dissertation option, the student will produce, present, and defend a doctoral dissertation after receiving the required approvals from the student's Chair and Committee and the Ph.D.
+There are two options for completion of the Ph.D. in Healthcare Informatics program.
+Under the dissertation option, the student will produce, present, and defend a doctoral dissertation after receiving the required approvals from the student's Chair and committee, as well as the Ph.D.
 Review Board.
-Under the PhD by Publication option, the student will produce an exegesis, present, and defend their original doctoral research after receiving the required approvals from the student's Chair, Committee, and the Ph.D.
+Under the PhD by Publication option, the student will produce an exegesis, present it, and defend their original doctoral research after receiving the required approvals from the student's Chair, Committee, and the Ph.D.
 Review Board.
 The student must also publish three works of original research in a scholarly peer-reviewed journal(s).
 One of the three published works may be in a peer-reviewed conference proceeding.